Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/engines/FDHullWhiteEngine.rst

 Overview
 ========

 Using the Finite-difference methods (FDM) to estimate the value of Bermudan Swaption.
-Here, we assume that the floating rate at each time point conforms to Hull-White model.
+Here, it is assumed that the floating rate at each time point conforms to Hull-White model.

 In Bermudan swaption, the owner is allowed to enter the swap on several pre-specified dates, usually coupon dates of the underlying swap.
-Notice that we evaluate the value of the swaption as a payer who pay the fixed leg and receive the floating leg of the interest rates.
+Evaluate the value of the swaption as a payer who pay the fixed leg and receive the floating leg of the interest rates.

 Implementation